tompreston/notes/notes/perf.md

     cat ../script.perf | ./stackcollapse-perf.pl > out.perf-folded
     ./flamegraph.pl out.perf-folded > pid375-flamegraph.svg

+Record system-wide backtraces for all syscalls.
+Eg. Show me all functions who called `epoll_create1()` in the next 60 seconds:

+    perf record -e syscalls:sys_enter_epoll_create1 -g -a sleep 60 perf script

+You can then write awk scripts to parse this and figure out who is calling it the most often, then try to optimise there.

 # strace
 We can get some statistics from strace.
 Prints on kill: